bosborne/nyackcommunitygarden/garden-rules/index.md

 13. After use, return tools to the shed in clean conditon.
 Gardeners must supply their own hand tools.

-14. Sunflowers, corn, tall plants, and non-permeable ground cover are not permited in plots and will be removed.
+14. Sunflowers, corn, tall plants, and non-permeable ground cover are not permitted in plots and will be removed.

 15. Bag all plant waste materials, except for diseased, in compost bags and take to the Depew Avenue